mills-lab/svelter/README.md

 SVelter.py --sample /absolute/path/of/sample.bam --workdir /working/directory
 ```

-##Supportive files
+###Required files:
 `exclude.ref.bed` and `CN2.ref.bed` are available from the folder *Support* for some versions of reference genome.
 Users could replace with their custom version as long as both are in bed format.
 For more details, please see *Support*.

 Pre-indexed files of certain reference genomes have been produced and kept under folder *index-ref*.
 For specific reference, if not pre-indexed files provided, the optional parameter '--ref-index' could be omit and the indexed files would be produced through the setup step.

-##Attention:
+###Attention:
-reference file should have been indexed by calling samtools first:  `samtools faidx ref.fasta`
+1. reference file should have been indexed by calling samtools first:  `samtools faidx ref.fasta`

-working directory is required to be writable for temporal files
+2. working directory is required to be writable for temporal files

-##Output
-*SVelter* integrates predicted SVs in both vcf4.1 format and SVelter format.
-Examples of both could be found under folder *Example*
+3. with large sample size (eg. >50X whole genome sequencing), it is recommended that these parameters `--null-copyneutral-perc 0.01` added to your command; with small ones (eg. <10x), `--null-copyneutral-perc 0.5` is recommended.
+This parameter decides the number of CN2 regions extracted for building null model.

 ##Usage
 SVelter.py  [options]  [parameters]

 ###Options:
 ```
+  Setup
   NullModel
   BPSearch
   BPIntegrate